-And there is the lesson…when we examine Gloria’s results from day 1 until now, we see a few interesting things (I’ve included the graph above).
+And there is the lesson…when we examine Gloria’s results from day 1 until now, we see a few interesting things (I’ve included the graph below).

 In the first seven weeks, she lost seven pounds!
 Needless to say, Gloria was pretty darned excited.
 Then something unexpected happened.
 Then, over the subsequent nine days, she gained back nearly four pounds (weigh-ins on following days confirmed it).

 This was devastating.
 Her food journal showed complete compliance with her food plan.
 She had been coming to the Bodysmith.
 Even I thought, “this must be just a glitch.”
 After all, her new habits were a BIG improvement over the way she used to live.
 I advised her to hold steady with the plan, and over the next 8 weeks, she lost over 17 pounds.